metacpan/metacpan-cpan-extracted/distros/P/Pepper/README.md

 parsing, Template Toolkit, file handling and logging.
 In Web/Plack mode,
 $pepper will also include the entire PSGI (CGI) environment.

+# BREAKING CHANGE IN VERSION 1.1

+From version 1.1, Pepper looks for its workspace directory in your home directory.
+If you installed Pepper prior to 1.1 (9/12/2020), that workspace will be under /opt/pepper.
+You can work around this via this command 'ln -s /opt/pepper ~/peper', or you can re-run 'pepper setup' and copy/move your custom files from /opt/pepper as needed.

 # INSTALLATION / GETTTING STARTED

 This kit has been tested with Ubuntu 18.04 & 20.04, CentOS 8, and FeeBSD 12.
+**Installation on Windows is not supported at this time.**  Pepper should work on any modern system capable of running Perl 5.22+ and Plack.
+I will happily add any install notes you can provide for other systems (especially WSL or MacOS).

 Ubuntu 18/20 users have a quick-start option: